Setting up MCP servers in CodexUse

 Adding an MCP server

-- Open CodexUse and click the Settings gear in the top bar.
+- Open CodexUse and click Settings in the sidebar.

 - Fill in the server details: